 Honfleur itself is a cultural treasure.
 The town boasts 95 art galleries, with works by contemporary painters keeping Boudin’s spirit alive.

-Housed in a 19th century chapel, Rouen's Musee Eugene Boudin is a pleasing small museum.
-You'll find myriad samples of Normandy Impressionism, especially the Honfleur School.
+Housed in a 19th century chapel, the Musee Eugene Boudin is a pleasing small museum.
+You’ll find myriad samples of Normandy Impressionism, especially the Honfleur School.

 There are plenty of meteorological coastal scenes by its namesake painter Boudin (shown above), particularly his beach scenes showing aristocrats taking “healthy” saltwater baths.